OpenAdaptAI/OpenAdapter/README.md

 OpenAdapter is intended for OpenAdapt-agnostic deployments but also serves as a complementary tool for the [OpenAdapt](https://github.com/OpenAdaptAI/OpenAdapt) generative process automation project.
 It can be customized to suit various automation, data processing, or model inference applications beyond OpenAdapt, providing a standalone, scalable solution for deploying state-of-the-art models.

 ## 🛠️ Roadmap
-- **Automation with AWS CDK**: Integrate AWS Cloud Development Kit (CDK) for Infrastructure as Code, simplifying deployment workflows and enabling reproducible environments with minimal setup.
+- **Automation with AWS CDK**: Integrate AWS Cloud Development Kit (CDK) for Infrastructure as Code, enabling simplified, reproducible deployments with clear structure, dependency handling, and streamlined resource management.
 - **Containerized Deployments with ECS and ECR**: Use Amazon Elastic Container Service (ECS) and Elastic Container Registry (ECR) for scalable model deployment and automated container management.
-- **Multi-Cloud Support**: Expand backend support to include Google Cloud Platform (GCP) and Microsoft Azure for more deployment options.
 - **GPU Resource Optimization**: Incorporate GPU utilization monitoring and auto-scaling based on load to optimize cost and performance.
-- **Serverless Inference Options**: Add support for serverless deployments using AWS Lambda or Google Cloud Functions.
-- **Enhanced API Integrations**: Extend integration with additional model APIs, including Cohere and Aleph Alpha, for a wider range of model options.
 - **Secure Data Handling**: Implement data encryption at rest and in transit, with options for integrating with virtual private cloud (VPC) configurations.
 - **Automated Logging and Monitoring**: Integrate with AWS CloudWatch and other monitoring tools for comprehensive real-time logging, alerting, and automated incident response.
 - **Nix Support for Reproducibility**: Enable consistent builds and simplified dependency management for improved cross-platform deployment and rollback capabilities.
+- **Serverless Inference Options**: Add support for serverless deployments using AWS Lambda or Google Cloud Functions.
+- **Cross-Cloud and API Flexibility**: Expand backend support to include Google Cloud Platform (GCP) and Microsoft Azure, and broaden model API integrations with options like Cohere, Stability AI, and Aleph Alpha for versatile deployment and model choices.

 ## 🤝 Contributing
 Coming soon.